Originally published on April 14, 2017 (minor revisions to text and images)

 I think originally when I first discovered street art, I had this shitty call centre job years ago.
 I had internet access all day, and this was before you had internet at home or on your phone, so I could just sit and look at the internet all day.
-I discovered Wooster Collective and a few other street art sites, and I saw stuff like the London Police and Dface; they were just doing paste ups in black and white, and I was like ‘This is great!
-I do stuff in black white, they do stuff in black and white!
+I discovered Wooster Collective and a few other street art sites, and I saw stuff like the London Police and D*face; they were just doing paste-ups in black and white, and I thought ‘This is great!
+I do stuff in black and white, they do stuff in black and white!
 This is brilliant!’
-I’d say they were really early influences but I just take influence from anything; like Keith Haring, his stuff is so simple but brilliant.
+I’d say they were really early influences but I just take influence from anything. like Keith Haring, his stuff was so simple but brilliant.
 I could probably go on for ages.
-That’s a tough question, like when someone asks what kind of music you’re into!
+That’s a tough question; like when someone asks what kind of music you’re into!

 Where do you get your ideas from?

-From your initial idea, to getting stickers or paste-ups on walls, how does the process work?
+From your initial idea, to getting stickers or paste-ups on a wall, how does the process work?

-Normally I just sit with a sketchbook; one of my recent stickers was from a drawing I’d done for ‘Drawing a Day’.
+Normally I just sit with a sketchbook; one of my recent stickers from from ‘Drawing a Day’.
 I really liked it and I’d been trying to learn some digital stuff with a tablet so I used that and thought it might look really good as a sticker.
-So usually there might be an idea, then I’ll sketch it out, and usually then I badger my long suffering girlfriend who’s a graphic designer, and ask ‘Can you put that in the computer and do the magic stuff so that Awesome Merchandise can print it?’
-Anytime I send them stuff, they’re like ‘We can’t accept that file’, or it’s some rubbish scan!
-The idea for ‘Spread the love’ came about like that; we were sitting in a bar one day, and I told my girlfriend about my idea of a butter or margarine tub saying ‘Spread the love’.
+So usually there might be an idea, then I’ll sketch it out, and usually then I badger my long suffering girlfriend who’s a graphic designer, and ask ‘Can you put that in the computer and do the magic stuff so that Awesome Merch can print it?’
+‘Spread the love’ came about like that; we were sitting in a bar one day and I otld my girlfriend about my idea of a butter or magarine tub saying ‘Spread the love’.
 So I did an outline drawing of it and she scanned it in, coloured it, and vectored it, so that’s why she’s got a credit on it!

 With some characters, I’ll look at them and think it would look really good 2 foot tall, or other ones that are smaller or plainer, I think could be a nice sticker.
-With hand-drawn stickers I try to keep things as plain as possible, because if they’re really intricate I don’t want to sit there and draw 50 of them, like ‘Why am I doing this?!’
-If you see some of my really old stickers that have still survived, they’re like these wee ghosts, really easy to do, just cut out the eyes and there we go!
+With hand-drawn stickers I try to keep things as plain as possible, because if they’re really intricate I don’t want to sit there and draw 50 of them.
+If you see some of my really old stickers that have still survived, they’re like these wee ghosts, really easy to do; just cut out the eyes and there we go!

 Do you use digital resources more than you used to?